 Another option would be to bind out to something other than a character-based data type.
 For example, instead of using "getString()" in JDBC, you could use "getDate()" or "getTime()".
 The application can then use the built-in calendar methods in Java to manipulate the date, time, or timestamp value into a suitable format.

-APAR# IY98367 for DB2 v8, APAR# IZ17029 for DB2 v9.1 and APAR# IZ17030 for DB2 v9.5 have been opened to allow the format of a DATE and TIME/TIMESTAMP field to be returned in the same format that was sent by the target server to the DB2 CLI driver.
+APAR# IY98367 for DB2 v8, APAR# IZ17029 for DB2 v9.1 and APAR# IZ17030 for DB2 v9.5 (this APAR is also included in v10.1 and v10.5) have been opened to allow the format of a DATE and TIME/TIMESTAMP field to be returned in the same format that was sent by the target server to the DB2 CLI driver.
 The db2cli.ini keyword PATCH2=77 would need to be used with this APAR to get this added functionality on the DB2 client.
 PATCH2=77 will effectively give the same functionality that existed with DB2 v7 FP5 and higher in that CLI will not manipulate the Date or Time/Timestamp value that it is being bound into a character based application datatype.